2019 Medicare Prices and Out-of-Pocket Costs

 The amount you pay for your Medicare Part B premium may vary depending on your situation.

-zYou may pay a higher premium if the modified adjusted gross income reported on your individual IRS tax return two years ago is above $85,000.
+If the modified adjusted gross income reported on your individual IRS tax return two years ago is above $85,000, you may pay a higher premium.

 Beneficiaries pay $185 per year for their Medicare Part B deductible in 2019.
 After your deductible is met, you typically pay 20% of the Medicare-approved amount for most doctor services, outpatient therapy and durable medical equipment.